StageDog/stagedog.github.io/络络/教程/手写mvu变量卡/变量提示词/index.md

   <update_analysis>$(IN ENGLISH, no more than 120 words)
   - ${calculate time passed: ...}
   - ${decide whether dramatic updates are allowed as it's in a special case or the time passed is more than usual: yes/no}
-  - ${analyze every variable based on its corresponding item in `check list`, according only to current reply instead of previous plots: ...}
+  - ${analyze every variable based on its corresponding item in `check`, according only to current reply instead of previous plots: ...}
   </update_analysis>
   _.set(${variable, such as '角色.络络.好感度'}, ${old_value}, ${new_value}); // ${brief reason for change}
   _.set(${variable}, ${new_value}); // ${brief reason for change}